 - Shuffle read operator than can read shuffle partitions from other executors in the cluster.

 - Distributed query planner / scheduler that will start with a DataFusion physical plan and insert shuffle read and write operators as necessary and then execute the query stages.

 - Kubernetes support so that clusters can easily be created.

 The current status is that I renamed the

 of porting code over one piece at a time to get it working with the latest version of Apache Arrow and DataFusion.

 So far, there is reasonable progress on the serde code for serializing query plans.
 Rather than finish implementing all of this right away, I would rather start getting some end-to-end functionality working again, such as the ability to start an executor process and submit a query plan for execution.
 This means that there are opportunities for others to help finish the serde module so that it supports all the operators and expressions provided by DataFusion.
 I have made an effort to make it obvious in the code where contributions are needed.

 I’m out of time for this weekend.
 I’ll try to keep a regular cadence going on these blog posts and post updates at least monthly.
-I don’t have comments enabled on this blog, so the best way to discuss getting involved would be to join the Discord or Gitter IM chats.
+I don’t have comments enabled on this blog, so the best way to discuss getting involved would be to join the Discord chat.